Generic Name: Ribavirin Capsules (rye ba VYE rin)

 Medically reviewed by Drugs.com.
 Last updated on Jun 5, 2020.

 - Do not take Rebetol (ribavirin capsules) alone to treat hepatitis C infection.

-- A very bad blood problem called hemolytic anemia can happen with Rebetol (ribavirin capsules).
-This can make heart disease worse and lead to very bad and sometimes deadly heart attacks.
+- A severe blood problem called hemolytic anemia has happened with Rebetol (ribavirin capsules).
+This can make heart disease worse and lead to heart attacks, which can be deadly.
 Tell your doctor if you have ever had heart problems.
-Do not take Rebetol (ribavirin capsules) if you have ever had very bad heart disease or heart problems that are not being treated.
-Call your doctor right away if you have chest pain while taking Rebetol (ribavirin capsules).
+Get medical help right away if you have chest pain while taking Rebetol (ribavirin capsules).

 - Do not take if you are pregnant.
 Use during pregnancy may cause birth defects or loss of the unborn baby.
 If you get pregnant or plan on getting pregnant while taking Rebetol (ribavirin capsules), call your doctor right away.

 - Use 2 kinds of birth control that you can trust while using Rebetol (ribavirin capsules) and for 6 months after stopping Rebetol (ribavirin capsules).

 - Do not take Rebetol (ribavirin capsules) if you are a man with a sex partner who is pregnant.